JeromeTH/LivingStones/README.md

    ```

-## Docker Server and Deployment
+## Docker Server

-*Identical for localhost and server*
+*One can use a server of one's choice.
+This example is conducted on Amazon LightSail Server.*

 1. **Build Docker Images**
    ```shell
    docker-compose build